 - Restless leg syndrome

-Putting off your fibromyalgia treatment can also allow symptoms to actually worsen.
+Putting off your treatment can also allow symptoms to actually worsen.
 So, when you do finally seek treatment, it may be more difficult to get your symptoms under control.
-Because of this, it’s important to incorporate lifestyle, alternative, and pharmaceutical fibromyalgia treatments into your overall pain management plan.
+Because of this, it’s important to incorporate lifestyle, alternative, and pharmaceutical treatments into your overall pain management plan.
 The following videos gives a brief overview of fibromyalgia.

 Lifestyle changes for fibromyalgia treatment